-Each node in the PMNS tree is assigned a label that must begin with an alphabet character, and be followed by zero or more alphanumeric characters or the underscore (\) character.
+Each node in the name space tree is assigned a label that must begin with an alphabet character, and be followed by zero or more alphanumeric characters or the underscore (\) character.
 The root node of the tree has the special label of root.

 A metric name is formed by traversing the tree from the root to a leaf node with each node label on the path separated by a period.
 The common prefix root. is omitted from all names.
-For example, Figure 1-3 shows the nodes in a small subsection of a PMNS.
+For example, in the small subsection of a PMNS shown in Figure 1-3, the following are valid names for performance metrics: